 The Raleigh Fire Department is organized into five divisions: Operations, the Office of the Fire Marshal, Training, Services and the Office of the Fire Chief.

-Application Process is currently Closed.Learn how to become a Raleigh Firefighter
+Application Process is currently Closed; applications are no longer being accepted.Learn how to become a Raleigh Firefighter

 Office of the Fire Marshal